Renault Kiger

-The Renault Kiger is a subcompact crossover SUV manufactured and marketed by Renault.
+The Renault Kiger is a Subcompact crossover SUV manufactured and marketed by Renault.
 It was revealed in January 2021 and has been marketed since March 2021.
 Designed and manufactured in India, it is positioned under the Duster to occupy the sub-4 metre crossover SUV segment in India.

-Renault plans to launch an electric version of the Kiger in 2023.

 Overview

 Developed under the project code HBC, the design of the Kiger was previewed in its concept "showcar" version on 18 November 2020.
 The production version was released on 28 January 2021 in New Delhi.
 Kiger is the work of the French and Indian design divisions.
 The Kiger is built on the Renault-Nissan CMF-A+ platform shared with the closely related Triber MPV and the Nissan Magnite.
 The crossover receives a sculpted hood, a semi-floating roof with an integrated gallery that extends to the windshield, as well as two central exhaust outlets.

 In India, the vehicle is available with the 1.0-liter B4D three-cylinder naturally aspirated petrol engine as standard, capable of 72 PS and 96 Nm paired with a 5-speed manual or an Easy-R automated manual transmission.
 Upper trims gets the 1.0-liter HRA0 turbocharged petrol engine produces 100 PS and 152-160 Nm of torque, mated with a five-speed manual transmission or an optional CVT.

-At launch, Renault claimed the vehicle has the best-in-class cargo capacity with a volume of 405 liters, expandable to 879 liters after folding the rear seats.
+At launch, Renault claimed the vehicle has the best-in-class cargo capacity with a volume of 405 litres, expandable to 879 litres after folding the rear seats.

 The Kiger was introduced in Indonesia in August 2021.
 It is offered in a single RXZ trim with a 1.0-litre turbocharged engine option.

 The Kiger was introduced in Brunei in late July 2022, marking the return of the Renault brand in the Brunei market after 9 years.
 It is offered in the RXZ variant with a 1.0-litre turbocharged engine option.
+The RXT variant (1.0 L naturally aspirated engine) was added in late October 2023.

+Facelift

+The facelifted Kiger was unveiled on 24 August 2025.
+The exterior changes includes redesigned front and rear bumpers, the split headlights incorporates additional fog lights, the new Renault logo on the front fascia, new graphic designs on the C-pillar, new alloy wheel designs and new exterior colours.
+Compared to the pre-facelift model, the interior received minimal changes, however, the dashboard received new colour combinations, updated upholstery choices, the steering wheel featured the new Renault logo, and improvised interior features across the line-up.